fgadaleta/worldofpiggy.github.io/_posts/podcast_episodes/2017-03-28-lifelong-machine-learning.md

 Brett it was very nice to have you here at Data Science at Home.
 Is there a way for our listeners to reach you?

 <strong>Brett:</strong>
-Best way to contact me is via email czyuanacm@gmail.com and Google searching for my name and publications.
+Best way to contact me is via email czyuanacm@gmail.com and Google searching for my name, Brett Zhiyuan Chen and my publications.